baptistelabat/braidpy/README.md

 ---

 ## 📜 Documentation
-Documentation of released versions is hosted by [readthedocs] (https://braidpy.readthedocs.io/en/latest/)
+Documentation of released versions is hosted by [readthedocs](https://braidpy.readthedocs.io/en/latest/)

-Documentation of development version can be found on [github pages] (https://baptistelabat.github.io/braidpy) You should be able to select among several versions.
-Note that this process is manual.
+Documentation of development version can be found on [github pages](https://baptistelabat.github.io/braidpy) You should be able to select among several versions.
+Note that the process of generation is manual, so documentation might not be up to date
 You can also generate the documentation for your version installed from sources
    ```bash
    make docs